CODED-DIGNITY/PingPong/README.md

 ---
 ## ⚙️ Customizable Parameters

-You can tweak these constants in the code to adjust gameplay:
+You can tweak these variables in the code to adjust gameplay:

 - **Paddle Width**
 - **Paddle Length**